Punta Gorda, Florida

 Punta Gorda's climate is subtropical.
 Winter temperatures are in the 50s and 60s, and summer temperatures are in the 80s and 90s.
 On average, the area receives 52 inches of rain, most of it coming during the spring, summer and fall.
 The sun shines 267 days of the year.

 Retirement in Punta Gorda does have a few drawbacks.
-Home insurance rates are high, and more hurricanes will come.
-Part-time residents descend on the city in winter, creating traffic congestion and filling up cafes, stores and nearly everything else.
+The hurricane threat remains very real.
+Part-time residents descend on the city in winter, creating traffic congestion, crowded cafes and packed stores.

 Even with these downsides, retirees keep coming to this quiet coastal city, and many residents consider Punta Gorda one of Florida's best kept secrets.
 Boaters and golfers in particular love it, but so do people who desire a warm weather waterfront destination with little crime and the feeling of Old Florida mixed with a bit of the new.
-Punta Gorda is a great retirement spot!
+All of which make Punta Gorda a great retirement spot!

 Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.
 KKN